The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum

 If the hybridization is instead calculated in terms of the global DOS, one replaces Eq.\ \eqref{eq:mu_n-R} by

-where $N_h$ is the space size of the Hamiltonian and the trace can be approximated by the stochastic evaluation with random vectors $N_r$ \cite{gull1989maximum,PhysRevLett.70.3631,silver1994densities}.
+where $L$ is the number of host lattice sites and the trace can be approximated by stochastic evaluation with random vectors $N_r$ \cite{gull1989maximum,PhysRevLett.70.3631,silver1994densities}.
 Our computations used $N_r=100$ random vectors, leading to a relative error in $\mu_n$ of order $1/\sqrt{LN_r}$, and we take $L=10^6$ throughout, unless otherwise specified.

 Appendix \ref{app:KPM+NRG} shows how Eq.\ \eqref{eq:Delta-expansion} can be analytically combined with the NRG to yield $\alpha_m^\pm$ and $\beta_m^\pm$ as weighted sums over terms in the KPM expansion.
 This circumvents any numerical integration of the hybridization function and provides a convergent and controlled evaluation of the Wilson-chain coefficients.
 The accuracy of this approach is tested in Appendix \ref{subsec:KPM+NRG-compare-coeffs} against analytic calculation of the NRG tight-binding parameters for one particularly tractable hybridization functions and in Appendix \ref{subsec:KPM+NRG-compare-DMRG} against density-matrix RG results for the AAA model.